Sauternes vs. Sauterne Wine

 Be careful not to confuse a Sauternes with a Sauterne wine.
 The first is a sweet, golden wine produced in the Bordeaux region of France and the second refers to a wide variety of white wines produced in California.
 I guess somewhere along the line someone decided that it would be a good idea to attach a fancy French name to their wine and went ahead and labeled it Sauterne.

-What Makes Sauternes Different
+What Makes Sauternes Different?

 Whereas a Sauterne wine is made from many different combinations of grapes, the grapes used to elaborate Sauternes are specifically the same used to make other Bordeaux white wines (although in different proportions): Sémillon, Sauvignon blanc, and Muscadelle.
-You can learn more about the types of grapes used in French wine here.

 While they are still on the vine, these grapes are exposed to humid nights and damp mornings as mist rising from the nearby confluence of the Garonne and Ciron rivers spreads across the vineyards.
 And as we all know, where there's humidity, there is mold.
 Yes, Sauternes is made from moldy grapes!